Why Black Sabbath’s Fortunes Turned With ‘Cross Purposes’

 Change was still in the air.
 Rondinelli subsequently tendered his resignation, only to be replaced in a pinch by original Sabbath drummer Bill Ward.
-A disillusioned Geezer soon followed, leaving Iommi as Sabbath's lone remaining founding member – just as he had been throughout the band's late '80s slump.
+A disillusioned Geezer soon followed Rondinelli out the door, leaving Iommi as Sabbath's lone remaining founding member – just as he had been throughout the band's late '80s slump.